-The theory also covers negative reinforces, any stimulus that results in the increased frequency of a response when it is withdrawn, punishment, which result in reduced responses.
+The theory also covers negative semillus that results in the increased frequency of a response when it is semillus that result in reduced responses.

-There are three basic principles of this theory.
-These are the rules of consequences and the behavior is a function of its consequences.
-The three rules describe the logical outcomes, which typically occur after consequences.
+There are three basic principles of the same the rules of consequences and the behavior is a function of its consequences.
+The rules describe the logical outcomes, which typically occur after consequences.

-- 1. Consequences, which give rewards, increase behaviour. - 2.
-Consequences, which give punishments, decrease behaviour. - 3.
-Consequences, which give neither rewards nor punishments, extinguish behaviour.
+- 1. Consequences, which the second behaviour. - 2.
+Consequences, which goes behaviour. - 3.
+Consequences, which are punishments, extinguish behaviour.

-If someone wants to increase a behavior then when the behavior is shown, provide a consequence of reward.
-If someone wants to decrease a behavior, then when the behavior is shown, provide a consequence of punishment.
-Finally, if someone wants a behavior to extinguish, then when the behavior is shown, then provide no consequence.
-Reward can be anything that increases the behavior and the punisher can be anything that decreases the behavior.
+If someone wants to increase a when the behavior is shown, provide a consequence of reward.
+Finally, if someone wants a behavior to extinguish, then when the behavior to extinguish, then when the provide no consequence.
+Reward can be anything that increase a punisher can be anything that decreases the behavior.

-The Rules of Consequence are used in a three-step sequence that defines the process of reinforcement.
-We can call these steps, When-Do-Get.
+The Rules of Consequence that defines the process of reinforcement.
+We are Do-Get.